MoSafi2/BlazeSeq/README.md

 the dataset were obtained from the [**BioJava**](https://github.com/biojava/biojava/tree/master/biojava-genome%2Fsrc%2Ftest%2Fresources%2Forg%2Fbiojava%2Fnbio%2Fgenome%2Fio%2Ffastq) project.
 The same test dataset is used for the [**Biopython**](https://biopython.org/) and [**BioPerl**](https://bioperl.org/) FASTQ parsers as well.

-## Roadmap

-Some points of the following roadmap are tightly coupled with Mojo's evolution, as Mojo matures more options will be added.

-* [ ] parallel processing of Fastq files (requires stable concurrency model and concurrency primitives from Mojo)
-* [ ] Parsing over continuous (decompression , network) streams (requires Mojo implementation or binding to decompression and networking libraries).
-* [ ] Reporting output as JSON, HTML?
-Python inter-op for plotting?.
-* [ ] Comprehensive testing of basic aggregate statistics (GC Content, quality distribution per  base pair, read-length distribution ... etc) vs Industry standards
-* [ ] Passing custom list of aggregator to the parser.

-## Contribution

-This project welcomes all contributions!
-Here are some ways if you are interested:

-* **Bug reports**: BlazeSeq is still new, bugs and rough-edges are expected.
-If you encounter any bugs, please create an issue.
-* **Feature requests**: If you have ideas for new features, feel free to create an issue or a pull request.
-* **Code contributions**: Pull requests that improve existing code or add new functionalities are welcome.

 ## License